 To request an interview with a DCEG investigator, contact the NCI Office of Media Relations:

-Robert Hoover discusses diethylstilbestrol: its history and the long-term health effects
+Dr. Robert Hoover talk about his research on diethylstilbestrol (DES): its history and the long-term health effects

 Watch Dr. Hoover deliver the prestigious 2007 Robert S. Gordon, Jr. Lecture in Epidemiology.

 Video: Hormones and breast cancer: Etiology vs. ideology